yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 14. Review the summary page, then click **Finish** to create the Azure Migrate appliance VM.

-Before starting the Azure Migrate appliance, we must configure the network settings.
+Before starting the Azure Migrate appliance, you must configure the network settings.
 The existing Hyper-V environment has a NAT network using the IP address space 192.168.0.0/16.
 The internal NAT switch used by the SmartHotel application uses the subnet 192.168.0.0/24, and each VM in the application has been assigned a static IP address from this subnet.

 You will create a new subnet 192.168.1.0/24 within the existing NAT network, with gateway address 192.168.1.1.
 These steps will be completed using a PowerShell script.
 The Azure Migrate appliance will be assigned an IP address from this subnet using a DHCP service running on the SmartHotelHost.